Spacey6849/MindCare_TeamNexus/frontend/BACKEND_INTEGRATION.md

-# TheraBot Frontend-Backend Integration
+# MindCareAI Frontend-Backend Integration

-This document describes how the new frontend connects to the existing TheraBot backend API.
+This document describes how the new frontend connects to the existing MindCareAI backend API.

 ## Backend Connection Overview

-The new frontend in `c:\VS CODE\SIH_Joel\new_frontend` has been updated to connect to the existing TheraBot backend server running on `http://127.0.0.1:8000`.
+The new frontend has been updated to connect to the existing MindCareAI backend server running on `http://127.0.0.1:8000`.

 ## Updated Components

 ### 1. AIChat Component (`src/components/AIChat.tsx`)

 - **Updated**: Added full backend integration with session management
 - **Features**:
   - Connects to `/chat` endpoint for real AI responses